-- A description of the variance proposal; - The street address of the property subject to the variance proposal; - The location of the land which is the subject of the hearing or meeting (e.g., lot number or parcel designation within a subdivision of record with the Summit County Clerk and Recorder's Office or location in relation to known streets and intersections): - The date, time and location of the hearing or meeting; - A recital that public comment will be accepted at the public hearing; and - A recital that written comment will be accepted if sent to a Town-designated electronic mail address.

-(b) Notice by Mailing Requirement.

-- 1. The Town Manager shall direct by written letter or electronic mail to the owner or the owner's representative that notice be provided by mailing.
+- A description of the variance proposal; - The street address of the property subject to the variance proposal; - The location of the land which is the subject of the hearing or meeting (e.g., lot number or parcel designation within a subdivision of record with the Summit County Clerk and Recorder's Office or location in relation to known streets and intersections); - The date, time and location of the hearing or meeting; - A recital that public comment will be accepted at the public hearing; and - A recital that written comment will be accepted if sent to a Town-designated electronic mail address. - (b) Notice by Mailing Requirement. - 1.
+The Town Manager shall direct by written letter or electronic mail to the owner or the owner's representative that notice be provided by mailing.
 Notice by mailing shall be deemed a requirement for a variance proposal. - 2.
-The mailed notice shall comply with the content requirements for notice by publication in subsection (a) above.

-- 2. Notice by mailing shall be sent by the owner or the applicant addressed to owners of property measured6 to be within 300 feet of the property described in the application as their names appear in the real property records of the Summit County Assessor.
-For purposes of determining addressees for mailed notice, the owner may rely upon the ownership information provided by the Summit County clerk and recorder's office. - 3.
-A mailed notice shall be deposited in the United States Mail first class postage prepaid or shall be delivered by another comparable service, including hand-delivery to the address.
-The deposit in the U.S. Mail or delivery by another comparable service shall be made at least seven (7) days before the date of the hearing.
-Failure of the addressee to receive a properly mailed notice shall not be deemed sufficient cause to require a postponement, re-mailing of notice, or invalidation of the hearing.
+The mailed notice shall comply with the content requirements for notice by publication in subsection (a) above. - 2.
+Notice by mailing shall be sent by the owner or the applicant addressed to owners of property measured to be within three-hundred (300) feet of the property described in the application as their names appear in the real property records of the Summit County Assessor.
+For purposes of determining addressees for mailed notice, the owner may rely upon the ownership information provided by the Summit County clerk and recorder's office.